kimberlytanyh/kimberlytanyh/README.md

 * [Tableau Dashboard: Analyzing gender stratification in the comic book industry (Group Project)]
 * and more (check out my repositories)!

-### Work Experience: Query writing in Boolean language for social listening
+### Work Experience: Query writing in Boolean expression for social listening

 ### Tools and Libraries Learned:
 ## _Python_